skepticatgit/azureshell/dockernextcloud/README.md

 sudo chmod +x /usr/bin/docker-compose

 ```
-## Check name servers and DNS zone were properly set-up
+### V. Check name servers and DNS zone were properly set-up
 We will ssh to the machine and launch simple [nginx docker](https://hub.docker.com/_/nginx/) container to make sure we can see our custom domain name resolved to the VM IP.
 ```
 ssh <User_ID>@<VM_IP_ADDRESS>